 Okay, so, welcome to creepypasta.com’s weird little brother, crappypasta.com!

 You’re probably wondering wtf this is, right?
-Let us try to explain.
+Let me explain.

-Currently, we receive a whole lotta stories through creepypasta.com’s submission process.
+Currently, I receive craploads (that was a thing that I did there) of stories through creepypasta.com’s submission process, often to the tune of 100+ per day.
 While many of them are obviously approved and posted to the main page, many more are rejected due to the same few glaring issues:

 - Terrible grammar, spelling, lazy writing, an absolute lack of proofreading/editing – these are all issues that can cause even the most creative pasta ideas to be completely unreadable and unenjoyable.
-You may have ideas to rival the classics, but when you express them via a giant, typo-heavy wall of text, nobody is going to read far enough to realize that, sorry.
+You may have ideas to rival the classics, but when you express them via a giant, typo-heavy wall of text, nobody is going to read it for long enough to realize that, sorry.

 - Obvious trolls or attempts at burning people you know IRL with stories about them.
-We hope that you guys high-fived before you rode off drinking Hi-C on your tricycles or whatever it is the kids do nowadays, but for the most part we barely even process these before they’re discarded.
+We hope that you guys high-fived before you rode off drinking Hi-C on your tricycles or whatever it is the kids do nowadays, but for the most part I barely even read these before they’re discarded.

-- Authors who mistake by-the-book gore, skeletons popping out, “beautiful monsters” (think a 13 year old goth girl’s bad poetry for what we mean by that), and “THEM” watching you for actual creepiness.
+- Authors who mistake by-the-book gore, skeletons popping out, “beautiful monsters” (fetishizing mental illness isn’t cute, and neither is romanticizing serial killers – QUIT IT), and “THEM” watching you for actual creepiness.
 We’ll pass over lazy writing that depends on cheap cliches any day in favor or authors who put in some actual effort.

 - Stories that are not quite bad, but just lacking that certain something to make them truly delicious pastas.

-We were getting so many requests for feedback, but when we’d log into the submission account and see 95 new submissions… even if we want to, there’s just no way that the two of us have the time and mental energy to give thoughtful critique to each rejected submission.
-Trust us, sometimes it’s hard to hold back when something is SO CLOSE to being approved – but we know that it’s a slippery slope and we need to pace ourselves.
-We can’t be all of the creepypasta fandom’s creative writing teachers, no matter how much we may love you guys!
+I get so many requests for feedback, but the submission queue is frequently stacked several stories thousand deep.
+Even if I want to, there’s just no way that the I have the time and mental energy to give thoughtful critique to each rejected submission.
+Trust me, sometimes it’s hard to hold back when something is SO CLOSE to being approved – but I know that it’s a slippery slope and pacing myself is of the utmost importance.
+I can’t be all of the creepypasta fandom’s creative writing teachers, no matter how much I may love you guys!

-So our attempt at a solution – and a mix between lol and actual helpfulness – is crappypasta.
-Here, we’ll post submissions that would otherwise have gotten tossed into our “crap festival” rejection folder and never looked at again.
+So my attempt at a solution is crappypasta.
+Here, I’ll post submissions that would otherwise have gotten tossed into the rejection folder and never looked at again.

 Why?
 For a few reasons – here comes another list!